AdobeDocs/campaign-standard.en/help/administration/using/sdkv4-migration.md

 A: The mobile application after migration will be visible from the advanced menu **[!UICONTROL Administration]** > **[!UICONTROL Channels]** > **[!UICONTROL Mobile app (Adobe Experience Platform SDK)]**.

-### Q: After the migration, where can I found my newly created Adobe Experience Platform SDK application? {#Adobe Experience Platform-not-visible}
+### Q: After the migration, where can I found my newly created Adobe Experience Platform SDK application? {#aep-not-visible}

 A: The newly created Adobe Experience Platform SDK application used for the migration will not exist as a separate application.
 Only the migrated SDK v4 application will be available.